aazhanov/AUTORovr/README.md

 # AUTORovr
 ECEN 403 Capstone: Self Navigating, Obstacle Avoiding Rover The repository contains all files and code for our subsystems

+The subsystems are:
+Pathfinding and Navigation
+Controls
+Interface